BCLawLibrary/practical-ai-in-30-days/readme.md

 This repository contains markdown-based activities that guide learners through various aspects of AI literacy.
 Each day presents a new topic, challenge, or learning opportunity, making AI education accessible and manageable.

 ### Key Features
-- 30 days of curated AI learning content
+- Roughly a month's worth of curated AI learning content
 - Flexible, branch-based customization for different departments
 - Hands-on activities and practical exercises
 - Focus on both theoretical understanding and practical application